+I. Mental health recovery, wellness, and discovery is an approach to helping the individual to live a healthy, satisfying, and hopeful life despite limitations and/or continuing effects caused by his or her mental illness.
 "Rehabilitation" is a strength-based approach to skills development that focuses on maximizing an individual's functioning.
 Services will support the individual in accomplishing his/her desired results.
+Program staffing should be multi-disciplinary and reflect the cultural, linguistic, ethnic, age, gender, sexual orientation and other social characteristics of the community, which the program serves.
 Families, caregivers, human service agency personnel and other significant support persons should be encouraged to participate in the planning and implementation process in responding to the individual's needs and desires, and in facilitating the individual's choices and responsibilities.
+Programs may be designed to use both licensed and non-licensed personnel who are experienced in providing mental health services.